Luxury Vs. Budget: Types Of Body Wash Compared

 Is expensive body wash actually better?

 Not always.
 Expensive body wash often has better fragrance, packaging, and texture.
-But effective cleansing and skin benefits depend on ingredients, not price.
+But effective cleansing depends on ingredients, not price.

 Mid-range products with quality active ingredients often outperform luxury basics that are just fancy-smelling soap.